-EdX measures and evaluates accessibility using the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) 2.0 (Dec.
-11, 2008).
+edX measures and evaluates accessibility using the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) 2.1 (05 June 2018).
 All features that you merge into edX repositories are expected to conform to Level AA of this specification and to satisfy the requirements outlined in the edX Website Accessibility Policy.

 The core mission of edX is to expand access to education for everyone.
 We expect any user interfaces that are developed for the Open edX platform to be usable by everyone, regardless of any physical limitations that they might have.
 The Open edX platform is used every day by people who might not be able to see or hear, or who might not be able to use traditional modes of computer interaction such as the mouse or keyboard.

 Understanding a few core concepts about how people with disabilities use the web and web applications should give you more context for applying the guidance in this document.

 People without vision, as well as those with neurological conditions that prevent precise hand-eye coordination, cannot use a mouse.
 Therefore, all interactive content must be usable by keyboard alone.

 People with mobility impairments might use custom keyboards, keyboard emulators, or voice input programs.

 Some people rely on speech to interact with web applications and need to be able to address interactive elements by speaking their accessible names.
 Any visible labels should be a part of the control’s accessible name.

 People who cannot hear or hear well require visible text captions, or an equivalent visual cue, for any audible content.
 This includes recorded audio and video, but also includes audible UI feedback.